 Traffic management today has several strengths.
 First, routing depends on a very small amount of state per link i.e., link weights.
 In addition, forwarding is done hop-by-hop, so that each router decides independently how to forward traffic on its outgoing links.
 Second, routers only disseminate information when link weights or topology change.
-In addition, congestion control is based only on implicit feedback of packet loss loss and delay, rather than explicit messages from the network.
+Also, TCP congestion control is based only on implicit feedback of packet loss and delay, rather than explicit messages from the network.
 Third, the selection of link weights can depend on a wide variety of performance and reliability constraints.
 Fourth, hot-potato routing reduces internal resource usage (by using the closest egress point), adapts automatically to changes in link weights, and allows routers in the AS to do hop-by-hop forwarding toward the egress point.
 Last but not least, the decoupling of congestion control and traffic engineering reduces complexity through separation of concerns.

 On the other hand, today's protocols also have a few shortcomings.
-To start with, optimizing the link weights in shortest-path routing protocols based on the traffic matrix is NP-hard, even for simplest of objective functions [5].
-In practice, local-search techniques are used for selecting link weights; however, the computation time is large and, while the solutions are frequently good [5], the deviation from the optimal solution can sometimes be large.
+To start with, optimizing the link weights in shortest-path routing protocols based on the traffic matrix is NP-hard, even for simplest of objective functions [6].
+In practice, local-search techniques are used for selecting link weights [6]; however, the computation time is long and, while the solutions are frequently good [6], the deviation from the optimal solution can be large.
 Finding link weights which work well for egress point selection is even more challenging, as this adds even more constraints on how the weights are set.

 There are other limitations to today's traffic management.
 The network operator can only indirectly influence how the routers forward traffic, through the setting of the link weights.
 Further, traffic engineering is performed assuming that the offered traffic is inelastic.
 In reality, end hosts adapt their sending rates to network congestion, and network operators adapt the routing based on measurements of the traffic matrix.
 Although congestion control and routing operate independently, their decisions are coupled.
-The joint system is stable, but often suboptimal [6].
+The joint system is stable, but often suboptimal [7].
 Furthermore, traffic engineering does not necessarily adapt on a small enough timescale to respond to shifts in user demands.
-These limitations suggest that revisiting traffic management as a whole is a worthy research direction.
+In addition to timescale alternatives, there are also choices as to geographically which part of traffic management work should be carried out inside the network, and which by the sources.
+These limitations suggest that revisiting architectural decisions is a worthy research direction.